openPMD/openPMD-standard/STANDARD.md

   - `dataOrder`
     - type: *(string)*
-    - allowed values: `ijk` or `kji` (also for 2D data sets)
+    - allowed values: `Fortran` or `C` (also for 2D data sets)
     - description: describes the fastest/slowest increasing index for 2D and 3D
                    data sets (e.g., the difference between a Fortran and C array);
                    can be omitted for 1D data sets
     - example:
-      - `ijk`: while accessing the data with a linear index, the `i` index will increase for each value, the `j` index for each line of values and the `k` index only for each plane of values
+      - `Fortran`: ordering of matrixes is linearized in memory in column-major order
-      - `kji`: exactly the opposite of `ijk`, the k index rises with each value and the `i` index is the slowest
+      - `C`:       exactly the opposite ordering (row-major), reading matrixes from a Fortran code will appear transposed in C (or C-based applications such as Python)

 The following attributes must be stored with each data set: